|Reporting Organization:||Doctors Without Borders Canada|

 |Humanitarian Response (100 %)|

-March 2017 – In 2017, an estimated 7.5 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, inter-communal violence, economic crisis, disease outbreaks and climatic shocks.
-Approximately 1.85 million people are internally displaced within South Sudan and over 1.4 million South Sudanese have sought protection in neighbouring countries.
-The civil war, as well as erratic rainfall in some areas, have resulted in 4.6 million people projected to require food assistance, with malnutrition rates over emergency thresholds.
-Outbreaks of cholera, measles, and hepatitis E have strained an already overwhelmed health system.
-Humanitarian access remains restricted in many conflict areas and large numbers of people are accessible only by air drops.
-With GAC’s support, Doctors Without Borders Canada is helping address the urgent humanitarian needs of up to 262,000 conflict-affected people in Malakal, Wau Silluk, Mellut, Boma State.
-Project activities include: (1) providing primary health care including outpatient facility, Expanded Program on Immunizations, Kala Azar, malaria, HIV services to the target population through mobile health posts and fixed clinics; (2) providing Ambulatory Therapeutic Feeding Centers and referral services for those in need of secondary health care; (3) providing life-saving surgery and treatments of severe malnourished patients; (4) providing comprehensive care for survivors of sexual and gender-based violence, and treatment for patients with malaria, HIV or tuberculosis.
+March 2019 – An estimated 7.1 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, food insecurity, malnutrition, economic decline and disease.
+Approximately 1.9 million people are internally displaced within South Sudan and almost 2.3 million South Sudanese have sought protection in neighbouring countries.
+An estimated 6.2 million people are currently severely food insecure, with malnutrition rates over emergency thresholds.
+Outbreaks of communicable diseases have strained an already overwhelmed health system.
+Humanitarian access remains restricted in many areas and large numbers of people are accessible only by air drops.
+With GAC’s support, Doctors without Borders Canada is providing emergency health services for up to 167,000 conflict affected people in Upper Nile and Jonglei states.
+Project activities include: (1) providing primary health care, including 38,000 malaria patients treated and 52,000 vaccinations; (2) providing sexual and reproductive healthcare services, including 6,684 post-natal consultations and 3,440 assisted deliveries; and (3) providing secondary healthcare services, including 3,969 inpatient admissions and 1,400 malnutrition cases treated with therapeutic feeding.